 It was Merdekarya that gave Brendan the needed encouragement to continue producing his brand of music during this period in his life.

-In a sense, Brendan says, the independent local music scene is pretty alright with a decent support from independent artistes.
+In a sense, Brendan says, the independent local music scene is pretty alright with decent support from independent artists.
 So long as you have the wits to work around the system or have the ability to create a system, you’ll be fine, he says.

 The issue is, however, is the lack of exposure for local musicians.